 The MAAS vision is to be a catalyst for creative expression and curious minds.
 It is uniquely placed to demonstrate how technology, science and design interact and how they impact Australia and the world.

-The NSW Government, through the Cultural Infrastructure Program Management Office in the Department of Planning and Environment is working with MAAS to build a new Museum of Applied Arts and Sciences at Parramatta, expand state-of-the-art collection storage facilities at the Museums Discovery Centre at Castle Hill and retain a creative industries presence in Ultimo.
+The NSW Government, through Create NSW is working with MAAS to build a new Museum of Applied Arts and Sciences at Parramatta, expand state-of-the-art collection storage facilities at the Museums Discovery Centre at Castle Hill and retain a creative industries presence in Ultimo.